 While zero and span adjustments are required only periodically, gas sensors should be checked regularly for proper response.
 For systems not equipped with Auto-Test, manual sensor response testing once a week is recommended.
-The response check can be done quickly by placing a few drops of alcohol in a plastic container and sliding the container up over the sensor.
-The alcohol vapor in the container should cause a rapid increase in the transmitter output.
+The response test can be done using powdered calcium hypochlorite (HTH) available from any swimming pool supply.

-The sensor response test will create a condition where alarm relays may be activated unless they are inhibited as described in the receiver section.
+The sensor response test will create a condition where alarm relays will be activated unless they are inhibited as described in the receiver section.
 To observe the response at the transmitter, it is necessary to connect a DVM to the test points indicated in Figure 5-4.
 If the receiver is nearby, you may simply observe the digital display on the receiver.
-If the sensor does not respond, it should be replaced.